 Through our strong relationships with high street and private banks and specialist lenders, we can help you get the expat mortgage that suits your requirements.

 Case study: Foreign income, high LTV expat mortgage

 Our client, an expat who lived and worked in the USA for 10 years, wanted to move back to the UK with his wife and two children.

 The client was going to move back to the UK and work for the same company as he had done in America.

 The client found a property in the UK for £710,000.

-To purchase the property, the client needed an expat mortgage of 85% LTV.
+To purchase the property, they needed an expat mortgage at 85% LTV.

 To make matters more complex, the client's salary was in dollars.

 Unfortunately, due to his foreign salary and high LTV, he was turned away by traditional lenders.